-- Biking: More children ages 5 to 14 are seen in emergency rooms for injuries related to biking than any other sport.
-Remember to talk with your child about bike safety and have your child wear a bike helmet that fits him or her properly.
+More children ages 5 to 14 are seen in emergency rooms for injuries related to biking than any other sport.
+Remember to talk with your child about bike safety, and have your child wear a bike helmet that fits them properly.

-- Cars: Temperatures inside a car can rise 19 degrees in 10 minutes.
-Avoid leaving your child in the car by putting your cell phone, purse, briefcase or something you will need on the floor of the backseat.
+Temperatures inside a car can rise 19 degrees in 10 minutes.
+Avoid leaving your child in the car by putting your cell phone, purse, laptop computer or something else you will need on the floor of the backseat.
 This will serve as a reminder to not leave your child alone in a parked car.

-- Car seats: 3 out 4 of car seats are not used or installed correctly.
+Three out of four car seats are not used or installed correctly.
 Refer to the owner’s manual to find out if your car seat is installed correctly.
-Have your car seat inspected by a child passenger safety technician at our Sanford Children’s CHILD Services.
+Have your car seat inspected by a child passenger safety technician at our Sanford Children’s Safety Center.

-- Medicine poisoning: 86% of emergency room visits for medication poisoning are due to a child getting into adult medicine.
-Be sure to keep all medicine, including creams, powders, and vitamins locked and out your child’s reach.
+86% of emergency room visits for medication poisoning are due to a child getting into adult medicine.
+Be sure to keep all medicine, including creams, powders, and vitamins, locked and out your child’s reach.

-- TVs: Every three weeks a child dies from a TV tipping over on top of them.
-Be sure to mount flat-screen TVs to the wall or use brackets, braces or wall straps to secure your TV.
-If that is not possible, consider rearranging furniture to make sure it is safe.
+Every three weeks, a child dies from a TV tipping over on top of them.
+Be sure to mount all TVs to the wall or use brackets, braces or wall straps to secure your TV.
+If that is not possible, consider rearranging the furniture to make sure it is safe.